andrei-lucian/visual_analytics/README.md

+NOTE: Docstrings, the .css theme, and this README were generated with ChatGPT and reviewed by us before being included in the code base.

 Bias Detection and Sentiment Analysis Dashboard

 This application provides an interactive dashboard for comparing sentiment and bias across multiple sources, including large language models (LLMs), human annotators, and news articles.
 It extracts keyphrases mentioning a target entity, evaluates their sentiment, and visualizes differences in sentiment and focus to help identify potential bias between sources.